Mobile robot: Guarded tele-op

 A guarded tele-op robot has the ability to sense and avoid obstacles but will otherwise navigate as driven, like a robot under manual tele-op.
 Few if any mobile robots offer only guarded tele-op.
 (See Sliding Autonomy below.)

 Line-following car

 Some of the earliest automated guided vehicles (AGVs) were line following mobile robots.
 They might follow a visual line painted or embedded in the floor or ceiling or an electrical wire in the floor.
 Most of these robots operated a simple "keep the line in the center sensor" algorithm.
 They could not circumnavigate obstacles; they just stopped and waited when something blocked their path.
 Many examples of such vehicles are still sold, by Transbotics, FMC, Egemin, HK Systems and many other companies.
 These types of robots are still widely popular in well known Robotic societies as a first step towards learning nooks and corners of robotics.
+However it is not practical to be implemented in the public area such as restaurants, airports and shopping malls.